 Breakfast, lunch& in-between

-Marianne — the primary creative force in Café Gusto, studied in the UK during the ’90s and worked extensively in the UK, Australia, and New Zealand before returning to Cork in 1998.
+Marianne — the primary creative force in Café Gusto, was born in Cork, studied in the UK, and worked extensively in London, Australia, and New Zealand before returning to Cork in 1998.

 From her travels came the passion for great coffee and food, and she concentrated her efforts in sourcing the very best ingredients, producers, and suppliers, in particular those from the English Market just across the road from the café.